Firehouse is committed to providing the very best veterinary care experience.

 Director of Operations

 Kelly Erb oversees the Hospital Managers at each location, Firehouse HR, and Marketing.
 Kelly’s vision for Firehouse has allowed individual hospitals to support their local communities in unique ways while still maintaining cohesion and teamwork across the entire network.
 She strives to cultivate an environment that inspires the Firehouse team to grow their knowledge and move the bar ever higher.

 Kelly began her career with Firehouse as a Veterinary Technician.
 After 9 months, she decided to broaden her knowledge of medicine by studying for a nursing degree.
 Upon graduating, she was promoted to Hospital Manager at Firehouse Kyle, where she oversaw the hospital’s operations and team.
 Her role within Firehouse continued to evolve into the one she holds today.

 Kelly has always felt a strong connection to animals and began fostering kittens at age thirteen.
 In her free time, she plays soccer and spends time with her husband and family, which includes a cockatiel named Mr. Sprinkles and five cats — Star Princess, Lamb Chop, Bubba Rose, Grub, and Apple.
 She’s an identical twin and a graduate of Midwestern State University in Wichita Falls, Texas.

 Co-Founder and Chief Executive Officer

-As Firehouse continues to grow and expand, Dr Jed Rogers works behind-the-scenes to preserve each hospital’s unique, local feel, making sure each hospital feels distinct and authentic to their communities.
+As Firehouse continues to grow and expand, Dr Jed Rogers works behind the scenes to preserve each hospital’s unique, local feel, making sure each hospital feels distinct and authentic to its communities.

 As a co-founder of Firehouse Animal Health Centers, Dr Rogers envisions a group of hospitals that provides comprehensive medical care, unparalleled service, and a fulfilling work environment for the talented, hard-working Firehouse team.